Fijian mastiff bat: Population

 Estimated populations of Fijian free-tailed bats are approximately 7,000 individuals globally.
 Cave disturbance, over harvesting, and deforestation are contributing to population decline throughout the species range.

 Habitat

 The habitat range and ecology of this species is unknown.
-Previously, the Fijian free-tailed bat was observed in caves located on the island of Vanuatu.
+Previously, the Fijian free-tailed bat was observed in caves located on Vanuatu.
 The foraging behavior of this species has been observed in coconut groves, farmland, forest and coastal regions of Fiji.

 Conservation

 The Fijian free-tailed bat is evaluated as endangered by the IUCN, a species at risk of becoming extinct.
 The first Fijian bat sanctuary was established in 2018, The National Trust of Fiji acquired Nakanacagi Cave.
 The Fijian free-tailed bat is considered extirpated from Tonga due to disturbance and overharvesting.